 It’s not completely clear how or why this type of diet can reduce seizures.
 Fat metabolism produces ketosis — a state of starvation, although the body is not deprived of the calories needed to sustain growth, development and daily function.

 It is thought that ketosis may suppress chemicals in the brain, called neurotransmitters, that trigger seizures.

 Patients on the ketogenic diet begin with a 24-hour fast followed by the gradual introduction of the diet over a period of days.
 Fluids and calories are strictly calculated by weighing and measuring foods.

 Ketone bodies (substances that indicate the body is in a state of ketosis) can be measured in the blood or urine.
 The goal is to achieve a urinary ketosis level of 80 mg/dL to 160 mg/dL.

 This type of diet requires close monitoring and guidance by your physician and a nutritionist.
 Patients are typically prescribed vitamin and mineral supplements to provide a balance of necessary nutrients.

 The ketogenic diet can be highly successful in certain patients.
-About 50 to 60 percent of children will experience a reduction in seizure activity by about 50 percent.
+About 50% to 60% of children will experience a reduction in seizure activity by about 50%.
 One in three children will experience nearly total cessation of seizures.

-Among teenagers and adults, about half will experience a 50-percent reduction in seizures and 13 percent will be seizure-free.
+Among teenagers and adults, about half will experience a 50% reduction in seizures and 13% will be seizure-free.

 Both children and adults can remain on this diet for several years.
 The advantages of the ketogenic diet are: